Large Star/Rose Extra Dimension with Small Leaves/Petals: 5D Klein-Gordon Field on a Star/Rose Graph

 \subsubsection{Separation of Variables}

-We perform the KK dimensional reduction of the 5D field theory to an effective 4D one in terms of KK degrees of freedom.
+We perform the KK-dimensional reduction of the 5D field theory to an effective 4D one in terms of KK-degrees of freedom.
 A general 5D field $\Phi$ can be expanded as

-We label each KK mode solution by a triplet $(b, n_b, d_b)$, where: \begin{itemize} \item $b$ labels the different KK towers for the same 5D field which are defined by different mass spectra (see below); \item $n_b$ labels the levels in the KK tower $b$; \item $d_b$ labels the degenerate modes for each KK level $(b, n_b)$.
-We choose the notation $d_b$, instead of the more appropriate one $d(b, n_b)$, for simplifying the notations since we will see that each KK level for a KK tower $b$ has the same degeneracy: there is thus no ambiguity. \end{itemize}
+We label each KK-mode by a triplet $(b, n_b, d_b)$, where: \begin{itemize} \item $b$ labels the different KK-towers for the same 5D field, which are defined by different mass spectra (see below); \item $n_b$ labels the levels in the KK-tower $b$; \item $d_b$ labels the degenerate modes for each KK-level $(b, n_b)$.
+We choose the notation $d_b$, instead of the more appropriate one $d(b, n_b)$, for simplifying the notations since we will see that each KK-level for a KK-tower $b$ has the same degeneracy: there is thus no ambiguity. \end{itemize}